Ruggles Avenue Surf Break: History

-In 1971, East Coast surf pioneer Sid "the Package" Abbruzzi was arrested at Ruggles for violating a local city ordinance which prohibited surfing.
-He was fined $10, but appealed the case to the Rhode Island Supreme Court, where his conviction was thrown out, securing a victory for surfers and waterfront access advocates.
+In 1971, East Coast surf pioneer Sid Abbruzzi was arrested at Ruggles for violating a local city ordinance which prohibited surfing.
+He was fined $10, but appealed the case to the Rhode Island Supreme Court, where his conviction was thrown out.
+This secured a victory for surfers and waterfront access advocates.

 Controversy

 In March 2013, the Rhode Island Department of Transportation ("RIDOT") petitioned the state Coastal Resources Management Council for permission to make repairs to Newport Cliff Walk necessitated by damage sustained to it by Hurricane Sandy.
 RIDOT sought to reinforce the cliffwalk using armor stone in such a way that the surf break could become compromised.
 In addition, the construction application includes a request to add two temporary 200"x40" stone jetties which would bisect the breaks across the prevailing wave structure.